 Today we’re going to talk about subtitles – How to add subtitles to a video permanently with the new feature of YouTube or something video editing software.
 Stay tuned!

 As a YouTube creator, do you care about your subscribers and search ranking?
-I bet you I bet you want them to feel comfortable and enjoy watching your videos, don’t you?
+I bet you want them to feel comfortable and enjoy watching your videos, don’t you?

 Then you definitely need to add subtitles to the videos you post!
 Adding subtitles or closed captions in YouTube can help you with your search ranking